pulumi/pulumi/docs/languages.md

 We envision a collection of high-level languages so IT professionals and developers can pick the one they feel most comfortable with.
 For example, we currently plan to support JavaScript (MuJS), Python (MuPy), Ruby (MuRu), and Go (MuGo).
 Furthermore, we imagine translators from other cloud topology formats like AWS CloudFormation and Hashicorp Terraform.
-These are called metadata languages, or MuMLs, and we call instances of them *descriptions*.
+These are called metadata languages, or MuMLs, and we call code written in them *descriptions*.

-In principle, there is no limit to the breadth of MuMLs that we can support, although we do require that they compile down into MuIL.
-This is admittedly a bit more difficult for fully dynamically typed languages -- for example, it requires devirtualization and therefore global analysis -- although the task is certainly not impossible.
+In principle, there is no limit to the breadth of MuMLs that Mu can support -- and it is indeed extensible by 3rd parties -- although we do require that any MuML compiles down into MuIL.
+This is admittedly a bit more difficult for fully dynamically typed languages -- for example, it requires devirtualization and therefore global analysis -- although the task is certainly not impossible (as evidenced by MuJS, MuPy, and MuRu support).

 The restrictions placed on MuMLs streamline the task of producing cloud topology graphs, and ensure that descriptions are deterministic.
 Determinism is important, otherwise two deployments from the exact same source descriptions might